QActivo/http-meteor-tables/README.md

 ## Default column order

-Unless there is a saved state, you can provide to **MeteorTable** your desired column sort using the `default_sort` option:
+Unless there is a saved state, you can provide to **HttpMeteorTable** your desired column sort using the `default_sort` option:

 ```js
 table_settings: {